 Texas Rangers allowing 100% capacity at stadium for opening day

-The Texas Rangers on Wednesday announced that they will allow 100% capacity at Globe Life Field for their home opener.
+The Texas Rangers on Wednesday announced that they will allow 100% capacity at Globe Life Field for their home opener in Arlington.
 The announcement comes a week after Texas Governor Greg Abbott announced he was rescinding the state's mask mandate and opening Texas "100%."

 "The Rangers are encouraged that the Governor's Office has given clearance for us to fully open Globe Life Field at the start of the 2021 Major League Baseball season," President of Business Operations and Chief Operating Officer Neil Leibman said in a press release Wednesday, according to CBS Sports.
 Liebman said all attendees will be required to wear a mask or face covering.